Barbie and the Three Musketeers: Plot

-One day, while Corinne is cleaning, she spots Louis hanging from his flying hot-air balloon and saves his life.
+One day, while Corinne is cleaning, she spots Louis hanging from his flying hot air balloon and saves his life.
 He thanks her and they immediately fall in love.
 While on the balloon, she sees the rope attached has been cut, just like the chandelier.
-When Louis confusedly says girls can't be musketeers, Corinne storms off angrily and tells her friends what happened.
+When Louis confusedly says girls can't be musketeers, Corinne storms off and tells her friends what happened.
 Helen warns them to keep eyes and ears open for enemies, otherwise Prince Louis will be in grave danger.
 Miette sneaks into the castle, with the help of Corinne's horse Alexander, to join training with Corinne and her friends.
 Finally, their training is completed.

 One night, Corinne, Viveca, Aramina, and Renee decide to celebrate their musketeer skills.
-While walking through the dark, deserted streets, they encounter men led by a man named Regent who pulls out a knife which Corrine realizes matches the gem she found next to the chandelier rope.
+While walking through the dark, deserted streets, they encounter men led by a man named Regent who pulls out a knife that Corinne realizes matches the gem she found next to the chandelier rope.
 They discover the Regent's men are sneaking weapons into the masquerade ball to kill Louis so his evil cousin Phillippe will be the new king.

-They try to tell Treville but no one believes them and they are banned from the castle.
+They try to tell Treville, but no one believes them and they are banned from the castle.
 They wear disguises and sneak into the ball without being caught.
-The prince chooses to dance with Corinne.
-Though he does not recognize her with her mask, he feels he knows her.
+The prince chooses to dance with Corinne; though he does not recognize her with her mask, he feels he knows her.
 The henchmen attack; they capture Treville and the other musketeers, fight the girls and throw Louis into the passageways where Phillipe chases him to the rooftops.

 In the end, after escaping the men and freeing Treville and the musketeers, Corinne saves Louis just in time and they arrest Phillippe, Regent, Brutus, and their men.
 Corinne, Viveca, Aramina, and Renee remove their masks and Corinne and Louis reconcile.
 Louis names them royal musketeers on the day of his coronation.
 Helen takes Madame de Bosse's place and Madame de Bosse is made a maid as punishment for being so wicked and bossy.
 Corinne's mother is proud of her daughter finally becoming a musketeer.
 Louis offers to take Corinne on another balloon ride, but before she can say yes, Treville informs her and the other girls of a plot against the king.
-Corinne and her three best friends mount their horses, shout "All for one, and One for all!" and wave goodbye to Louis and the kingdom as they ride off happily towards the sunset on their next adventure to save another day.
+Corinne and her three best friends mount their horses, shout "All for one, and One for all!" and wave goodbye to Louis and the kingdom as they ride off happily towards the sunrise on their next adventure to save another day.